mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

 .. versionchanged:: 2.3.0
    Fixed a vinyl mode bug on deck 4 and added new features, like library sorting, searching through track with jog wheel, ejecting track from deck, waveform zoom, fixed loops and an experimental beat counter (slicer-like) and improved parameter and censor/reverse/spinback button mappings.
 .. versionchanged:: 2.3.1
-   Some minor improvements for slip mode, samplers and rate range toggle.
+   Some improvements for slip mode, sampler play and rate range toggle.
+Added browsing through library using jog wheel.

 Useful links
 ~~~~~~~~~~~~